 Some women are reluctant to try a vegetarian diet — especially one that doesn't include calcium-rich dairy products — because they're concerned about osteoporosis.
 Lacto-ovo vegetarians (see "Varieties of vegetarians") consume at least as much calcium as meat-eaters, but vegans typically consume less.
 In the EPIC-Oxford study, 75% of vegans got less than the recommended daily amount of calcium, and vegans in general had a relatively high rate of fractures.
 But vegans who consumed at least 525 milligrams of calcium per day were not especially vulnerable to fractures.

 Certain vegetables can supply calcium, including bok choy, broccoli, Chinese cabbage, collards, and kale.
 (Spinach and Swiss chard, which also contain calcium, are not such good choices, because along with the calcium they have oxalates, which make it harder for the body to absorb calcium.)
 Moreover, the high potassium and magnesium content of fruits and vegetables reduces blood acidity, lowering the urinary excretion of calcium.
-Some research suggests that eating too much protein (in particular, animal protein) is bad for bones because it has the opposite effect.

 Becoming a vegetarian requires planning and knowledge of plant-based nutrition.
 Here are some resources that can help: